Pink Jasmine (Jasminum polyanthum) Indoor Care; Watering, Light, Propagation, Problems

 Why is my Pink Jasmine losing leaves?

-Dropping leaves (leaf fall) in Pink Jasmine is caused by overwatering, underwatering, and temperature stress.
+Dropping leaves (leaf fall) in Pink Jasmine is caused by overwatering, underwatering or temperature stress.

 How to fix it

-• Underwatering: Never allow the soil ball to dry out completely.
+Underwatering: Never allow the soil ball to dry out completely for a prolonged period.

-• Keep the plant away from cold drafts like breezy windows and doors to maintain an average warmth 18-240C.
+Temperature stress: Keep the plant away from drafts like breezy windows and doors, AC units, radiators and others to maintain a warmth 18-240C.

 Leggy growth